Isaac Van Arsdale Brown: Biography

-With change of name for village to Lawrenceville in 1816......advocated by Reverend Brown..... name of school was changed to Lawrenceville Academy......then, in 1829, to Lawrenceville High School.
-In 1834, Reverend Brown sold Lawrenceville High School to Alexander Hamilton Phillips.......who sold High School, in 1837, to Samuel McClintock Hamill who changed name to Lawrenceville Classical and Commercial High School.
+With change of name for the village to Lawrenceville in 1816, which Brown had supported, the name of the school was changed to Lawrenceville Academy.
+Then, in 1829, to Lawrenceville High School.
+In 1834, Reverend Brown sold Lawrenceville High School to Alexander Hamilton Phillips.

-Reverend Brown remained in Lawrenceville for several years, becoming partner of group that owned Lawrenceville Female Seminary, founded 1834......."sister" school to Classical and Commercial High School.
+Reverend Brown remained in Lawrenceville for several years, becoming partner of group that owned Lawrenceville Female Seminary, founded 1834.
+It was a sister school to Classical and Commercial High School.
 Female Seminary was eliminated in 1883 when Lawrenceville School took over.